08 Jun Our guide to Early Language Stimulation (0-5 years): How to accelerate your child’s language development

 By commenting on your child’s immediate interests and actions, you are providing them with words and sounds that are motivating in that moment, and it is these words and sounds that they will be more likely to say.

-I recommend that parents use the running commentary technique from as early as 4 months of age.
+You can use the running commentary technique from as early as 4 months of age.
 While your baby does not have any words yet, he is starting to develop an interest in the world, and is beginning to tune into your words and sounds.
 Help his language grow by incorporating this technique into your daily routine.
 As your child starts using single words, start to incorporate the next technique.

 When your child begins to use single words you will most likely hear a lot of labels (nouns) such as kitty, puppy, milk, ball.
 Right now these are the most useful words for your child as these are the things that he can see and touch.
 At this stage it is important for you to encourage your child’s vocabulary by labelling other things in your environment.
 Your child does not know all of the words yet, and may be simply pointing to different things and looking at you questioningly.
 When this happens, give your child the word.